unicef/adt-chat-editor/README.md

        ```powershell
        scoop install make
        ```

      Ensure the installation directory is on your PATH and that the terminal you use to run the following commands can execute `make`.
 3. **Set up your environment variables**

    - If .env is missing or incomplete, the following command will guide you through an interactive setup based on .env.example.
    - Required values in any mode:
      - OPENAI_API_KEY
      - OPENAI_MODEL
+     - OPENAI_CODEX_MODEL
      - ADT_UTILS_REPO (defaults to git@github.com:unicef/adt-utils.git)
    - Optional values (only needed for reviewer mode / GitHub repos):
      - ADTS (space-separated list of ADT repo URLs)
      - GITHUB_TOKEN (if your repos require authentication)
 4. **Start the system**

    ```bash
    make run
    ```

    This will:

    - Check your environment
    - Clone all ADT repos (if not already cloned)
    - Prompt you to select the active ADT